ishrutis/EntryLevel-Internship-Project/README.md

-# EntryLevel-Internship-Project
+# Predicting species of new flowers

 Implemented end to end Data Analysis which includes:-

 - Framing problem
 - Collecting and cleaning data
 - Visualization using Excel/Tableau
 - Report creation with charts/graphs for drawing conclusion of the problem.

-Branch - https://github.com/ishreyakumari/EntryLevel-Internship-Project/tree/Internship_Project (Most popular courses on Udemy)